reysaf14/AI-Internal-Knowledge-Assistant-RAG-n8n-Version/deploy/WORKFLOW-IMPORT-GUIDE.md

 | Load RAG Settings, staging/failure PostgreSQL nodes | `postgres-rag-ingest` | Connection to `rag` schema (role: `rag_ingest`) |
 | Embedding Request | `ai-provider` | OpenAI-compatible base URL + API key |

+For the project Compose n8n container, use PostgreSQL host `postgres`.
+If n8n runs as a separate Windows/host instance, PostgreSQL is published only on loopback by `compose.yaml`; use host `127.0.0.1` and port `5432` instead.
+Do not use `localhost`/`127.0.0.1` from a container that is not the host, and do not expose PostgreSQL on a public interface.

 ### Workflow 02 — Telegram Grounded Q&A

 | Node | Credential Required | Type |